JieunKwon/React_Intro/README.md

     Learn Once, Write Anywhere:
     We don't make assumptions about the rest of your technology stack, so you can develop new features in React without rewriting existing code.
 React can also render on the server using Node and power mobile apps using React Native.

+>>  render

+The render method returns a description of what you want to see on the screen.

-@ Props
+>>  Props

 A component takes in parameters, called props (short for “properties”), and returns a hierarchy of views to display via the render method.

-@ render

-The render method returns a description of what you want to see on the screen.
+- default value

+Component.defaultProps = { ... }

+- define type

+Component.propTypes = { value: React.PropTypes.string, ... }

+  >> State

 -- Example : Passing Data Through Props